Summers are magical, right? School is out, the days are long, and free time abounds.

 Think of camp as an investment.
 Kids and teens gain so much by attending summer camp.
 They build self-confidence, meet new friends, and gain independence in an inspiring setting.
 Sure, some camps are expensive, but when you look at the lengthy list of short-term and long-term benefits, you’ll realize they’re almost always worth the cost.

 Also, keep in mind that cost is typically reflective of all that goes into camp, and could be correlated with what your kid will get out of it.
 Some sports camps for instance might be relatively cheaper given the fact that they might only need equipment and an open field in order to run camp.
-Tech camps on the other hand might be more expensive given the type of hardware and software required for a complete learning experience.
+Tech camps on the other hand might be more expensive given the type of hardware and software required for a complete learning experience, though virtual camps are a great option for cutting down on those costs.

 And don’t forget to determine what’s included in the final price of camp, since most added benefits can bump up your total cost.
 Does the camp provide lunch?
 Offer early pick-up and drop-off?
 Make sure you’re paying for the things that are most important to you and your family.